North Nigeria's poor beat path to nascent mining boom

 Yet even if Nigeria’s precious metals don’t live up to the hopes, it has more mundane materials that it wouldn’t need to export.
 Cement is a multi-billion-dollar business in a country of 170 million with a housing shortage.
 It made Nigerian Aliko Dangote Africa’s richest man, with a Forbes-estimated net worth of $20 billion.

-Dangote Cement (DANGCEM.LG) and France’s Lafarge (WAPCO.LG) are both making a fortune churning out millions of tons of cement.
-That 2 trillion metric tons of limestone won’t go to waste.
+Dangote Cement and France’s Lafarge are both making a fortune churning out millions of tonnes of cement.
+That 2 trillion tonnes of limestone won’t go to waste.

 ($1 = 161 naira)